---

 A crazy dude was interviewed:

 My sense is that spiritual formation that doesn’t lead me to to act like Jesus and go places Jesus would go is just smoke and mirrors.
 I am probably sinning by not going to bars more often; by not meeting, let alone learning from prostitutes, outcasts and (gasp!) maybe even Pharisees.
-That mix is a key crucible for my formation.
+That mix is a key crucible for my formation.-LINK

 The Scriptures that keynote this all too often quixotic quest are those that focus on the kenosis and self-emptying of Jesus; and are often used to suggest “Jesus did nothing on earth as God (though he was and is God).”
 Whether or not I buy a full-blown “Spirit Christology” or not, these Scriptures form, reform, chill, kill me:*John 5: 19, 30: Jesus does/says nothing except what he sees/hears.